lendway/lendway.github.io/Research.md

 "Sermon Rhetoric and White Evangelical Support for the Republican Party."
 R&R at _**Political Behavior**_.

-"Thin Populist Appeals and Democratic Backsliding: An Analysis of Four U.S. Survey Experiments."
+"Thin Populist Appeals and Democratic Backsliding Through Candidate Legitimization and Elite Delegitimization."
 R&R at _**Political Behavior**_.

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise_Paper.pdf)